WiktorJezowski/Battleships/README.md

 # Battleships
-The battleships game with "player vs IA" and "playar vs player" game modes (PvP is not finished)
+The battleships game with "player vs AI" and "playar vs player" game modes (PvP is not finished)